-Activities will include: 1) developing outreach materials and an application process; 2) conducting outreach to property owners; 3) conducting client intake, collective data on utility bills, scheduling and conducting property assessments; 4) coordinating contractor scoping and installation of upgrade measures; and 4) collecting data for post installation cost savings.
+Activities will include:

+- 1) developing outreach materials and an application process; - 2) conducting outreach to property owners; - 3) conducting client intake, collective data on utility bills, scheduling and conducting property assessments; - 4) coordinating contractor scoping and installation of upgrade measures; and - 5) collecting data for post installation cost savings.

 Activities are scheduled to begin in 2023.

-Communities Total funds allocated to disadvantaged communities To be determined Project Demographic Distribution What Impacted and/or Disproportionally Impacted population does this project primarily serve?
+Primarily Serving Disadvantaged Communities Are programs primarily serving disadvantaged communities?
+Yes Total funds allocated to disadvantaged communities To be determined Project Demographic Distribution What Impacted and/or Disproportionally Impacted population does this project primarily serve?
 To be determined; While there is NOAH housing stock across the city of Madison, we have mapped census tracts with low-moderate income levels (below 80% AMI) to help inform priority areas for outreach.
 We also prioritize neighborhoods with census tracts with approximately 50% of residents identify as BIPOC.
-Our past work includes focus on the Northside and Southwest side of Madison, which we would plan to continue and expand to other neighborhoods with ARPA funding.
+Our past work includes focus on the Northside and Southwest side of Madison, which we would plan to continue and expand to other neighborhoods with CSLFRF funding.